Swiss pharma company Roche is buying Flatiron Health for $1.9 billion

 O’Day mentioned in a company release the need to preserve Flatiron’s autonomy as a subsidiary.
 Turner also mentioned to CNBC that all employees, including the founding team, would stay on with the company.

-Founding members Turner and Zach Weinberg both hailed from Google before pitching into healthcare and it’s important to note this is the first big return for GV’s healthcare bets.
-In total, Flatiron was able to raise over $313 million before Roche offered to buy the startup.
+Founding members Turner and Zach Weinberg both hailed from Google before pitching into healthcare, and it’s important to note this is the first big return for GV’s healthcare bets.
+In total, Flatiron was able to raise more than $313 million before Roche offered to buy the startup.

 The $1.9 billion deal, which will be on a fully diluted basis and subject to certain conditions, is expected to close in the first half of this year, according to Flatiron.Featured Image: Getty Images